Emergency Preparedness: What Every Worker Should Know

 - A debrief session is performed to study the reaction.

-10. Building a Culture of Safety Awareness
+Building a Culture of Safety Awareness

 Promote this lifestyle through:

-- Sharing protection, fulfilling memories and lessons.
+- Sharing safety success memories and lessons.

 - Recognizing employees who show initiative in the course of drills.